danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ## What will we build?

-We'll build a very simple API with a single endpoint that returns some profile data.
+We'll build an Account API with a single endpoint that returns some profile data.

 This endpoint is protected and requires a bearer token to return the profile data.
 The token will be sent via the `Authorization` request header.